SEND Report to Parents

 All parents who are considering The Vineyard are invited to attend a tour of the school.
-Parents of children whose special educational needs and / or disability are already established, should book an individual meeting with the Assistant Head to discuss these and any provision that the school can offer.
+Parents of children whose special educational needs and / or disability are already established, should book an individual meeting with the Assistant Headteacher Inclusion Lead and/or SENCo to discuss these and any provision that the school can offer.

 The local offer of services provided by the local authority via Achieving for Children can be found at www.afclocaloffer.org.uk.

 Who are the best people to talk to at The Vineyard about my child’s difficulties with learning/ Special Educational Needs or disability?